-7. Turn "on" water at the source.
+4. Open faucet at water supply source.
 Water should be available to all fixtures.

+NOTE: Refer to OEM Owner's Manual for safe operating pressures.

+Over pressurizing water lines may cause damage to plumbing lines and fixtures.

+Winterizing Plumbing Lines and Fixtures "WINTERIZE"
-1. Turn handles to "POWERFILL" position as shown.

-BLACK diverter handle should be facing right.

-BLUE diverter handle should be facing left.

-WHITE diverter handle should be facing right.

-RED diverter handle should be facing up.

-GREEN diverter handle should be facing right.
+- 1. Turn handles to "POWERFILL" position as shown. - BLUE diverter handle should be facing down. - WHITE diverter handle should be facing down. - RED diverter handle should be facing up. - GREEN diverter handle should be facing left.

-- Open low point drain on RV to remove water in plumbing lines.
-Open both a hot and cold faucet to help drainage process. - Open drain plug on hot water heater to drain water if unit is equipped with hot water holding tank.
+- 2. Open low point drain(s) on RV to remove water in plumbing lines.
+Open both a hot and cold faucet to help drainage process. - 3.
+Open drain plug on hot water heater to drain water if unit is equipped with hot water holding tank.

-(Contact your dealer or manufacturer for exact location of low point drain hot water heater.)
+NOTE: Contact your dealer or manufacturer for exact location of low point drains and hot water heater.

-Once most water has been drained from plumbing lines, turn RED, BLUE, GREEN and WHITE handles so they are at a 45 degree angle as shown.
+4. Once most water has been drained from plumbing lines, turn RED, BLUE, GREEN and WHITE handles so they are at a 45 degree angle as shown.